 We only partner with the best of the best when it comes to NGFW.
-We believe that a firewall isn’t just a network device but it’s a part of critical security infrastructure that relates to a security first approach.
+We believe that a firewall isn’t just a network device but a part of critical security infrastructure that relates to a security first approach.

 Zero Trust is a cybersecurity strategy that requires authentication or verification before permitting access to corporate data or critical resources.
 The foundation of this security model is to eliminate the concept of trusted networks, endpoints, users, and processes and shifts towards a “Never Trust, Always Verify” model which assumes breach and verifies each request regardless of where the request originates from or what resource is accesses.